Taking and appealing a civil case

-If you are taking a case, there are various types of civil claims that you may take to court.
+There are various types of civil claims that you may take to court.

-Many civil claims are personal injuries claims that are brought as a result of road traffic accidents, accidents at work and slipping or tripping and falling in a shop, on a road or a public place.
+Many civil claims are personal injuries claims that are brought as a result of road traffic accidents, accidents at work and slipping or tripping and falling in a shop, on a road or in a public place.
 It is important to note that you cannot pursue a personal injuries action through the courts without first submitting your claim to the InjuriesBoard.ie process.

 You may have a claim based on breach of contract or based on a neighbour's interference with your enjoyment of your property - nuisance claims.